KindleTweaks/KindleForge/README.md

 ## Minimum Requirements

-- AdBreak, WinterBreak, or LanguageBreak
+- A jailbroken Kindle
 - Latest Universal Hotfix
-- Above the 5.6.1.1 firmware in the least
+- Your kindle must be above firmware 5.6.1.1
 - Both **hard-float and soft-float** kindles should work, but not all packages may support both architectures.

 ## Troubleshooting